abinavseelan/js-for-newbies-2/2-DataTypes.md

 console.log(typeof a); // this will print number to the console
 ```

-### Test your skills 🧠
+### 🧠 Test your skills!

-What do you think will be the output of the following?

 *Think of the answer before executing it yourself, execute it and see if you got it right!
 Questions marked with a* 🚀 *are slightly tricky.*

+What do you think will be the output of the following?

 1)